sinabaghal/sinabaghal.github.io/_pages/pasur.md

 Notice that a value of 41, for example, means the card was laid on the first turn and picked on the fourth turn.
 Similarly, a card that is laid and picked in the same turn can be identified by a value of 2 for that turn in the second row, while the corresponding value in the first row of the game tensor is 0.

 Keeping track of inactive cards results in significant memory savings, as tensor sizes are kept optimally small.
-We also maintain padding tensors to help consolidate different tensor shapes whenever needed.
+I also maintain padding tensors to help consolidate different tensor shapes whenever needed.

 <p align="center">
 <img src="https://sinabaghal.github.io/files/pasur/dyn_shape.png" width="80%" height="100%">